QXIP/EXA8/hardware.md

 ----------

-### Flashing
+### Flashing Media from U-Boot
-The EXA8 SOC is powered by UBOOT and can be managed throught the console connector
+The EXA8 SOC is powered by U-Boot and can be managed throught the console connector

 *NOTE: The Boot procedure and init procedures can be stopped only through console!*